 Insert / Save Data Manually

-For standard data ingest that will scale either use Stream Ingest or Batch Ingest.
+For standard data ingestion that scales with load, either use Stream Ingest or Batch Ingest .
 Summary Tables should be used for aggregations.

 {